-When people speak about counterfeits they are normally referring to knockoffs; the fake Rolex watches and Prada bags sold by unscrupulous vendors looking to pass off their inferior goods as the real thing.
-Counterfeit airplane parts may also be look-alikes made from inferior quality materials, or could refer to repurposed parts from other planes sold as if they were new.
+When people speak about counterfeits they are normally referring to knockoffs, like fake Rolex watches and Prada bags sold by unauthorized vendors.
+Other counterfeits could be much more dangerous, putting lives at risk.
+Counterfeit airplane parts may also be look-alikes made from inferior quality materials or could refer to repurposed parts from other planes sold as if they were new.

 Identifying Counterfeit Airplane Parts

 Counterfeit airplane parts may be nearly impossible to distinguish from non-counterfeit parts.
 Not surprisingly, the failure rates for counterfeit goods can be many times higher than the bona fide parts for which they have been substituted.
 For example, semiconductors used in electronics parts are normally manufactured in a clean room environment because even tiny dust particles can negatively impact the reliability of the device, while a counterfeit semiconductor may be produced in less than sterile conditions.
 The resulting products may look almost identical, but the counterfeit has a much greater risk of failure.

 Airlines have been hesitant to investigate whether the parts they inquire about are counterfeit or not.
 When counterfeits are suspected or discovered, airline officials may choose not to undertake the expense and difficulty of replacing them.
 As a result, much of the information we have about counterfeit airplane parts is the result of investigations into counterfeits sold to the U.S. military.